-- 214. Plaintiff and Class Members are entitled to compensatory, consequential, and nominal damages suffered as a result of the Data Breach. - 215.
+- 187. Defendant breached the implied contracts it made with Plaintiff and the Class by failing to safeguard and protect their personal information, by failing to delete the information of Plaintiff and the Class once the relationship ended, and by failing to provide accurate notice to them that personal information was compromised as a result of the Data Breach. - 188.
+As a direct and proximate result of Defendant's breach of the implied contracts, Plaintiff and Class Members sustained damages, as alleged herein, including the loss of the benefit of the bargain.
+Specifically, Plaintiff and Class Members were damaged as a result of Defendant's breach. - 189.
+Plaintiff and Class Members are entitled to compensatory, consequential, and nominal damages suffered as a result of the Data Breach. - 190.
 Plaintiff and Class Members are also entitled to injunctive relief requiring Defendant to, e.g., (i) strengthen its data security systems and monitoring procedures; (ii) submit to future annual audits of those systems and monitoring procedures; and (iii) immediately provide adequate credit monitoring to all Class Members.

-COUNT IV Unjust Enrichment (On Behalf of Plaintiff and the Class)
+COUNT IV UNJUST ENRICHMENT (On Behalf of Plaintiff and the Class)

-- 216. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 217.
-Plaintiff brings this Count in the alternative to the breach of implied contract count above. - 218.
+- 191. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 192.
+Plaintiff brings this Count in the alternative to the breach of implied contract count above. - 193.
 Plaintiff and Class Members conferred a monetary benefit on Defendant.
-Specifically, they paid Defendant and/or its agents for products and/or services and in so doing also provided Defendant with their PII.
-In exchange, Plaintiff and Class Members should have received from Defendant the products and/or services that were the subject of the transaction and should have had their PII protected with adequate data security.
+Specifically, Defendant and/or its agents were paid for Defendant's services and in so doing,

+Plaintiff and Class Members also provided Defendant with their Private Information.
+In exchange, Plaintiff and Class Members should have received from Defendant the services that were the subject of the transaction and should have had their Private Information protected with adequate data security.